jonatasgrosman/jonatasgrosman/README.md

 Hi there :wave: !
 My name is Jonatas Grosman.

-I'm just a Brazilian geek who loves to build useful things :)
+I'm just a curious Brazilian who loves to build useful things :)

 <!--
 I really like :coffee:, so if any of the projects I developed saved your day and you wanna thank me, you can...